tckerr/walk/README.md

 **Config options**:

 - `rootObjectCallbacks: boolean`: Ignore callbacks for root objects.
+- `parallelizeAsyncCallbacks: boolean`: Ignore priority and run all async callbacks in parallel.
+Note that callbacks will still be grouped by position, so this will only apply to callbacks in the same position group.
 - `runCallbacks: boolean`: Set this to `false` to skip callbacks completely.
 - `callbacks: Callback[]`: an array of callback objects.
 See the Callback section for more information.
 - `traversalMode: 'depth'|'breadth'`: the mode for traversing the tree.
 Options are ```depth``` for *depth-first*